Muhammad ibn Yusuf al-Sanusi: Political and intellectual climate

 Tlemcen, the capital of the Zayyanid state, endured significant political and social upheaval during the ninth century AH/fifteenth century CE.
 This instability stemmed from both external and internal pressures, notably the interference of the Hafsids and Marinids, which contributed to political fragmentation and insecurity.
 Feudal tendencies also emerged, fuelled by the ambitions of sultans and emirs, whose alliances with tribal leaders deepened social disintegration and hindered economic productivity.
 These adverse conditions had a profound impact on intellectual life, which declined into stagnation and was increasingly marked by ignorance, superstition, and sorcery.
 The spread of Sufism in the Maghreb further encouraged tendencies toward withdrawal and asceticism, with many followers adhering uncritically to their sheikhs, thereby fostering an atmosphere dominated by distorted beliefs and practices.
 In response, scholars emphasized the need to guide society toward sound faith and knowledge.
 Among the most prominent of these figures was the eminent Tlemceni scholar, Imam Muhammad ibn Yusuf al-Sanusi, who dedicated himself to enlightening the people, promoting sound doctrine, and advancing Sunni mysticism.
 His efforts played a central role in defending monotheism and reviving intellectual and spiritual life in both Tlemcen and the wider Maghreb.

 Family origins and lineage

-Although born, raised, and died in the Algerian city of Tlemcen, his family origins trace back to the Bani Sanus tribe in Morocco.
-(Note: In Arabic sources, the word "المغرب" as used in this context likely refers to the historical Maghreb region (a region encompassing modern-day Morocco, Algeria, Tunisia, and Libya) rather than the contemporary Kingdom of Morocco.)
-This is contrary to some claims that attribute his lineage to a local Algerian Berber tribe of the same name connected to the Tlemcen region.
-Beyond this tribal origin, his genealogical lineage is well-documented, reaching to al-Hasan, the son of 'Ali ibn Abi Talib and Fatima, the daughter of the Prophet Muhammad, thereby connecting him to the Ahl al-Bayt (the Prophet's household).
+Although born, raised, and died in Tlemcen, his family origins trace back to the Bani Sanus.

+Beyond this tribal origin, his genealogical lineage is well-documented, reaching to al-Hasan, the son of 'Ali ibn Abi Talib and Fatima, the daughter of the Islamic prophet Muhammad, thereby connecting him to the Ahl al-Bayt (Muhammad's household).